 Costs of a licence to play music

 The cost of licences to play music differ.
 It depends partly on the sector and also on:

-- whether it is live music, light music and background music
+- whether it is live music, light music, or background music

 - the number of persons hearing the music

 - the floor area of the space in which the music can be heard

 - how often the music is played